AlexandreNadiras/Cloud_courses_project/README.md

 Then to apply the playbook's content:

+  - cd playbook
   - ansible-playbook -i hosts -l playbook.yml

 Now, you should be able to access the Wordpress webpage when typing in a browser the IP address of the server you just created.

 # Packer

-To build a reusable image of your server you can type the following command: (be aware of putting the sensitiv data as environment variables)
+To build a reusable image of your server you can type the following commands: (be aware of putting the sensitiv data as environment variables)

+  - cd playbook
   - packer build  scaleway-cloud-courses.json

 You can verify the creation of this image on your scaleway account, when used, it should display the Wordpress homepage, and you will be able to custom it as you wish.